 Letters of inquiry must be submitted through the foundation’s online process.
 The process begins with an eligibility quiz that will determine if you meet the foundation’s requirements for submitting an LOI.
 The quiz consists of several questions that guide our grantmaking process.
 Should you meet our requirements you will be connected to our online application.

-The foundation is currently updating the letter of inquiry based on our updated strategic plan.
-During this time the online application will not be available.
+To submit a letter of inquiry, please click here.
 If you have questions about submitting a letter of inquiry, please contact the foundation’s grant manager at (979) 779-6100.

 Questions regarding the LOI or application process may be sent to the foundation’s grant manager.